nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `undo` `redo`

-### Github URL button
+### GitHub URL button

-The copy Github Profile URL button copies the user or contact's github profile URL into your clipboard which you can then paste into your browser.
+The copy GitHub Profile URL button copies the user or contact's GitHub profile URL into your clipboard which you can then paste into your browser.

 <img src="images/GithubButton.png" width="200" />